 Madison Patterson

-Madison Patterson is an assistant editor at the Pop Insider, the Toy Insider, and the Toy Book.
+Madison Patterson was an Assistant Editor at The Toy Book, The Toy Insider, and The Pop Insider.
 When she isn't writing, the Seattle native can be found reading the classics, watching football, and scouring the city for New York's best vintage.